ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 In such cases, you can use the SSH connection to the server to upload files with `scp` and then execute scripts on the server with `ssh`.
 The scripts could also retrieve software installers from the Internet, or from your on-premise systems assuming you have established a connection [such as a VPN](/docs/solution-tutorials?topic=solution-tutorials-vpc-site2site-vpn) between your on-premise systems and the cloud.

-The tutorial code contains a script named [`uploaded.sh`](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/shared/uploaded.sh) which will be uploaded from your workstation to the virtual server instances (manually or through automation like Terraform and Ansible).
+The tutorial code contains a script named [`uploaded.sh`](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/shared/uploaded.sh){: external} which will be uploaded from your workstation to the virtual server instances (manually or through automation like Terraform and Ansible).

-In the next sections, you will use the script [test_provision.bash](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/test_provision.bash) to confirm that the servers have been provisioned successfully, are able (or not) to access the Internet and that the `uploaded.sh` script was correctly executed.
+In the next sections, you will use the script [test_provision.bash](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/test_provision.bash){: external} to confirm that the servers have been provisioned successfully, are able (or not) to access the Internet and that the `uploaded.sh` script was correctly executed.

 ## Using the {{site.data.keyword.Bluemix_notm}} CLI and shell scripts
 {: #vpc-app-deploy-cli}